Ergon-moe/Bitcoin-Static/doc/README.md

 Running
 ---------------------
-The following are some helpful notes on how to run Bitcoin Cash Node on your native platform.
+The following are some helpful notes on how to run Bitcoin Static on your native platform.

 ### Unix